 4.1 Following a successful outcome to their evaluation in accordance with the agreed project appraisal procedure, it is proposed that funding is CIL is allocated to 9 projects totalling £10,632,243.
-The 9 projects include 6 projects considered to be a key priority in South Norfolk that either enable or support planned growth within the district.
-These projects are identified in table 1 below.
+The 9 projects include 1 project considered to be a key priority in Broadland that either enable or support planned growth within the district.
+This project is identified in table 1 below.